keybase/client/go/saltpack/specs/saltpack_encryption.md

 # Saltpack Binary Encryption Format

-**Changelog**
-- 18 Jan 2015
-  - Double-encode the header instead of doing custom framing.
-- 13 Jan 2015
-  - Hardcode nonces that are used with ephemeral keys.
-- 11 Jan 2015
-  - Authenticate the entire header in every payload packet, and use HMAC for authentication instead of the dicey crypto_box hack.
-- 5 Jan 2015
-  - Move the sender's public key out of the recipient box and into a separate secretbox with its own field in the header.
-That saves us the overhead of encrypting it for every recipient.
-- 29 Dec 2015
-  - We had incorrectly assumed it was hard for other recipients to find a Poly1305 collision.
-Use a hash instead, where we need preimage resistance.
-- 16 Dec 2015
-  - Unify the sender box and the key box into a single "recipient box".
-- 15 Dec 2015
-  - Initial version.

 The main building block of our encrypted message format is NaCl's [box](http://nacl.cr.yp.to/box.html) and [secretbox](http://nacl.cr.yp.to/secretbox.html) constructions.
 These have